stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 After some further analysis of the required types to be supported by the framework, the following groups or _archetypes_ were identified:

 * The identity transformer for arguments that do not require any transformation.
-These are the types directly supported by FFM, namely Java primitives and possible the `MemorySegment` type.
+These are the types directly supported by FFM, namely Java primitives and possibly the `MemorySegment` type.

 * A reference type transformer, either built-in helpers for common use-cases (e.g. string) or custom domain types.